-- The letter should include a statement asserting the Project Team is willing to complete the Project in a timely manner. - The letter must include a statement that the firm is not in arrears in the payment of any obligation due and owing to the State of Alabama, including tax payments and employee benefits, that it shall not become so during the term of the agreement if selected; that the proposing Respondent will negotiate in good faith with the MBNEP, and that the firm grants to the MBNEP a non-exclusive right to use, or cause others to use, the contents of its Statement, or any part thereof, for any purpose.
+- The letter should introduce the Respondent's Project Team.
+The Project Team is defined as the project lead plus any key team members who are critical for consideration by the evaluation team and include relevant professional certifications (e.g., Professional Engineer, Certified Wetland Scientist, etc.) for each. - The letter should include a general statement of approach, distinguishing why the Respondent is the most suitable choice for this planning effort. - The letter should include a statement asserting the Project Team is willing to complete the Project in a timely manner. - The letter must include a statements that the firm is not in arrears in the payment of any obligation due and owing to the State of Alabama, including tax payments and employee benefits, that it shall not become so during the term of the agreement if selected; that the proposing Respondent will negotiate in good faith with the MBNEP, and that the firm grants to the MBNEP a non-exclusive right to use, or cause others to use, the contents of its Statement, or any part thereof, for any purpose.